What’s the point?

 App functions at a glance

-Overview of Berlins tree population: exaclty 801,195 street and park trees are visualized on an interactive map.
+Overview of Berlins tree population: over 840,000 street and park trees are visualized on an interactive map.

-Exploration of the tree population: For each tree, information on type, age and estimated required water quantity is stored, so that more can be learned about each tree with the help of search and filter functions.
+Exploration of the tree population: For each tree, information on type, age and estimated required water quantity is stored.
+By using the search and filter functions, more can be learned about specific trees.

-Login, Water and subscribe to trees: Users can create a profile to water and adopt trees.
+Login, water and adopt trees: Users can create a profile to water and adopt trees.
 Thus it’s easy to indicate if they or others lastly watered a tree.
 Trees can be subscribed to if someone wants to water them regularly.
 This allows other people in the vicinity to see which trees need their attention.

 Filters, filters, filters: Users can filter the trees by their age, thei water needs (based on the age), their adoption and their watering status.
 Thus, you can filter easily for the most endangered tree or simply find the oldest in you neihgbourhood.